leilaweila/leilaweila.github.io/README.md

 Hi there!
 My name is Leila (lay-luh) Diallo.
 I am an undergraduate Honors Economics Student at Howard University.

-My research centers the reparative role of informal economies in the face of private market failure and public sector failures.
+My research centers the role of labor market health on crime, centering shifts to the criminal market in response to industrial collapse.
 And I am applying for the 2026-2027 JD/PhD application cycle.

 I am currently working on my Senior Thesis entitled:
 > *Crime Changes Under De-Industrialization Shocks in Michigan*